Jalakantapuram Ramaswamy Krishnamoorthy

 Jalakantapuram Ramaswamy Krishnamoorthy (J. R. Krishnamoorthy) is a doctor from India.

-Krishnamoorthy was awarded a Padma Shri in 2010 for his contributions in the field of medicine and his lifetime contributions to society as a medical practitioner in rural India.
+Krishnamoorthy was awarded a Padma Shri in 2010 for his contributions to the field of medicine and his lifetime contributions to society as a medical practitioner in rural India.
 He has been practicing in Kunrathur, 30 km off Chennai, since the early 1950s and continues to do so at the age of 81.

-Krishnamoorthy has motivated scientific spirit in the Siddha system of medicine for giving it a global recognition.
-This was achieved through publishing several scientific papers, evolving clinically effective formulations and steering committees set up by the Government of India Ministry of Health.
-He was the original formulator of a simple herbal drug (777 oil) for the treatment of a complex skin disorder similar to psoriasis that previously had no solution in any system of medicine in the world.